The Advocate (Portland, Oregon): Founders

 The Advocate arose in connection with an effort to launch a black newspaper, headed by C. B. F. Moore, pastor of Zion A.M.E. church in Portland.
+The newspaper described its purpose in its first issue:

+The founders consisted of J. A. Merriman, J. C. Logan, Rutherford, E. D. Cannady, Bob Perry, Howard Sproules, C. F. B. Moore, Edward Hunt, McCants Stewart, W. H. Bolds, and A. Ballard, most of whom worked for The Hotel Portland at the time.

 Edward Rutherford claimed in a lawsuit to have loaned $10 to Moore in 1903, and that the money was never repaid.
 The 1906 lawsuit revealed several details of the inception of the Advocate.
 Cannady, who was at that time head waiter at the Hotel Portland, also invested $10, along with several others, in that early effort.
 By May 1904, Moore had renounced his editorial role, and in that month the staff of the paper reorganized; Cannady became managing editor at that time.
 That lawsuit ultimately absolved Cannady of any obligation to repay the debt.

-The founders consisted of J. A. Merriman, J. C. Logan, Rutherford, E. D. Cannady, Bob Perry, Howard Sproules, C. F. B. Moore, Edward Hunt, McCants Stewart, W. H. Bolds, and A. Ballard, most of whom worked for The Hotel Portland at the time.
 Many of the founders dropped out of the newspaper project after the first couple of months due to demanding work load and already working multiple jobs.
 After a few years, E. D. Cannady was running the newspaper alone and regardless of working many hours at the hotel he made sure The Advocate came out every Friday.

 Cannady and Sproull were sued for libel in 1907 by John Logan, who had served as a witness in the Rutherford case, and Cannady was the subject of separate libel accusations the following year.

 In 1919, Merriman, then serving as editor of the competing Times, published an attack on Beatrice Cannady; The Advocate filed a civil suit, resulting in a "handsome" retraction by the Times and dismissal of the suit.